Dedekind-infinite set: Comparison with the usual definition of infinite set

-This definition of "infinite set" should be compared with the usual definition: a set A is infinite when it cannot be put in bijection with a finite ordinal, namely a set of the form {0, 1, 2, ..., n−1} for some natural number n – an infinite set is one that is literally "not finite", in the sense of bijection.
+This definition of "infinite set" should be compared with the usual definition: a set $A$ is infinite when it cannot be put in bijection with a finite ordinal, namely a set of the form ${0, 1, 2, ..., n-1}$ for some natural number $n$—an infinite set is one that is literally "not finite", in the sense of bijection.

+Meanwhile, a set $A$ is Dedekind-infinite if and only if it has a subset that can be put in bijection with the set of natural numbers, i.e., if and only if there exists an infinite non-repeating sequence $(a_0, a_1, a_2, \ldots)$ of its elements.
+It is intuitively obvious that such a sequence cannot exist if $A$ is finite in the usual sense, and indeed this can be proved rigorously by mathematical induction on the cardinality of $A$.
+On the other hand, when $A$ is infinite in the usual sense, it takes some (possibly weak) form of the axiom of choice (AC) to construct such an infinite sequence.

 During the latter half of the 19th century, most mathematicians simply assumed that a set is infinite if and only if it is Dedekind-infinite.
-However, this equivalence cannot be proved with the axioms of Zermelo–Fraenkel set theory without the axiom of choice (AC) (usually denoted "ZF").
+However, this equivalence cannot be proved with the axioms of Zermelo–Fraenkel set theory without AC (usually denoted "ZF").
 The full strength of AC is not needed to prove the equivalence; in fact, the equivalence of the two definitions is strictly weaker than the axiom of countable choice (CC).
 (See the references below.)

 Dedekind-infinite sets in ZF

 A set A is Dedekind-infinite if it satisfies any of the following equivalent (over ZF) conditions: